sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 ### Step 4: Add the Routes to the Map

 For the next step in our visualization, we want to show the two routes on our map.
+First, we'll simply draw each route on the map.
+Then, we'll add an animation that traces both routes at the same time to show which one is faster.

-Initially the effect will be subtle, just enough to give users some context for the visualization.
-In later steps we'll add more dramatic effects.
-The Leaflet library includes a function that does exactly what we want: `polyline()` connects a series of lines defined by the latitude and longitude of their endpoints and prepares them for a map.
+The Leaflet library includes a function that does exactly what we need to draw each route: `polyline()` connects a series of lines defined by the latitude and longitude of their endpoints and prepares them for a map.
 Our data set includes the geographic coordinates of each route's stops, so we can use the JavaScript `map()` method to format those values for Leaflet.
 For the Silver Comet example, the following statement extracts its stops.

 ``` {.javascript .numberLines}
 seaboard.map(function(stop) {